-Category Explanation Reference(s) Community engagement and participation involves involving the community in the design and planning of public spaces to ensure that they meet the needs and desires of the people who use them.
-Codesign and participatory tactics are some examples of such concepts.
-[13], [17], [53], [71], [72] Place identity and heritage includes ideas and concepts related to the use of heritage and identity to create a sense of place.
+Category Explanation Reference(s) Community engagement and participation gagement and desires of the neonle who use them.
+Co- Place identity and heritage includes ideas and concepts related to the use of heritage and identity to create a sense of place.
 Preserving heritage public spaces and integrating cultural heritage into placemaking are some examples of such concepts.
 [6], [42], [62], [73] Aesthetics and design concepts and ideas related to the design of physical and digital spaces.
 Multisensory ambiance, design patterns, and environmental graphic design are some examples of such concepts.
-[74], [75] Community development and well-being Impact of community arts centres on social cohesion, use of creative placemaking in informal care for older adults [4], [12], [63] Bottom-up placemaking includes concepts and ideas related to bottom-up placemaking, such as the everyday creative practice of eyebrow grooming and the use of irregular yet civicminded do-it-yourself urban design projects.
+[74], [75] Community development and well-being Impact of community arts centres on social cohesion, use of creative placemaking in in informal care for older adults [4], [12], [63] Bottom-up placemaking includes concepts and ideas related to bottom-up placemaking, such as the everyday creative practice of eyebrow grooming and the use of irregular yet civic- minded do-it- yourself urban design projects.
 [76] Temporary installations and events Temporary installations and events can also be used to activate underutilized areas, encourage community engagement, and test new ideas.
 For example, pop-up installations, festivals, and exhibitions can be used to create a buzz and generate interest in a place, while also providing opportunities for experimentation and innovation.
 [19]-[21], [65], [71], [77], [78]